 DSO member since 2013

 Violinist Jennifer Wey Fang joined the Detroit Symphony Orchestra in 2013 as Assistant Concertmaster.
-A native of Saratoga, California, Jennifer began her musical studies at age 3 as part of the Suzuki Program.
+A native of Saratoga, California, Fang began her musical studies at age 3 as part of the Suzuki Program.
 As a child, she was invited to perform at the De Young Museum in San Francisco and at a special program for Governor Gray Davis at the state capital.
 She made her solo debut with orchestra at age 10 and went on to perform with various west coast orchestras, including the Peninsula Symphony and Nova Vista Symphony.
 She has also appeared as soloist with the DSO since becoming a member.
 Early influences to pursue a musical career include participation in the Perlman Music Program and the San Francisco Symphony Youth Orchestra.

-As a firm believer that chamber music creates not only better orchestras but also better people, Jennifer has been actively involved in chamber ensembles since her childhood.
+As a firm believer that chamber music creates not only better orchestras but also better people, Fang has been actively involved in chamber ensembles since her childhood.
 She was featured at Carnegie Hall with her San Francisco-based piano trio, and her string quartet won the New England Conservatory's Honors Ensemble Award.
-Jennifer has performed as a substitute with the Boston Symphony Orchestra, Houston Symphony, and New World Symphony, and attended the Pacific Music Festival, Tanglewood Music Center, Aspen Music Festival, and Spoleto USA Festival on full scholarships.
+Fang has performed as a substitute musician with the Boston Symphony Orchestra, Houston Symphony, and New World Symphony, and attended the Pacific Music Festival, Tanglewood Music Center, Aspen Music Festival, and Spoleto USA Festival on full scholarships.
 She received her bachelor’s degree from New England Conservatory in 2012 as a student of Lucy Chapman, and completed one year of graduate studies at Rice University with Cho-Liang Lin before joining the DSO.